konsorten/sevdesk-voucher-upload/README.md

 # sevDesk Voucher Upload Library

+**This library is no longer actively maintained!
+Pleasee see https://github.com/tfohlmeister/sevdesk-voucher-uploader for an alternative!**

 This library provides an easy to use class to upload vouchers to a [sevDesk](http://www.sevdesk.de) account using the [sevDesk API](https://my.sevdesk.de/swaggerUI/index.html#/).

 **[Click here to open the extended documentation.](https://konsorten.github.io/sevdesk-voucher-upload/)**